-- a) Participate as a member of the Emergency Management Program Committee (EMPC) to conduct the annual Emergency Response Plan review, and coordinate (or assist with) the electronic update of this plan for change of duties and out-of-town agencies, names, telephone numbers, etc. - b) Maintain competency through training, as required, to be able to appropriately handle emergency situations. - c) Keep current on hazard identifications in the community. - d) Monitor the requirements of the Municipality's Emergency Management Program and facilitate compliance with legislative requirements. - e) Coordinate or assist with an emergency exercise in the municipality each year.
+- a) Participate as a member of the Emergency Management Program Committee (EMPC) to conduct the annual Emergency Response Plan review, and undertake the electronic update of this plan for change of duties and out-of-town agencies, names, telephone numbers, etc. - b) Maintain competency through training, as required, to be able to appropriately handle emergency situations. - c) Have and maintain an up-to-date inventory of supplies and equipment required for the EOC with one copy in the EOC, and ensure the supplies and equipment are always in the EOC.
+Ensure the same for the secondary EOC, as applicable. - d) Keep current on hazard identifications in the community. - e) Monitor the requirements of the Municipality's Emergency Management Program and facilitate compliance with legislative requirements. - f) Coordinate an emergency exercise in the municipality each year.